-A photo essay is a narrative that uses a group of images to tell a story or emphasize a specific concept.
+A photo essay is a narrative that uses a group or series of photographs to tell a story, evoke emotions or emphasize a specific concept.
 The camera plays a utilitarian role, and is pretty far from what the final result can convey to those who read it (either completely or just partially).
-Being a narrative in a very holistic form, the essay should include the following elements in the most extreme cases:
+Photography essays can be either just photographs or photographs with comments, captions or text that accompany them to complete the story.

-Most photographic essays require preparation, organization and direction.
-Photographic essays began to be published in the 1930s after magazines saw that a story could best be told if the text was accompanied by photographs.
-It is no coincidence that, by this time, cameras had evolved such that they could capture images quickly enough to freeze motion.
-Also, portability came into the picture thanks to the practical nature of 35mm film.
+Also around this time, portability came into the picture, thanks to the practical nature of 35mm film.
 It was LIFE magazine that coined the term “Photographic Essay”.
 One of the most classic photography essays they published is “Country Doctor” by W. Eugene Smith.
 This essay documented Dr. Ceriani’s working life as a traveling doctor in rural areas of the United States.

 An essay can be short, mid- or long-term according to various factors that can affect the image recording process.
 After achieving a certain number of images, the editing process can take place and the story can begin its narrative course.
 Some things that can affect the recording process are the limited resources we endure while working abroad, and limited access to the subject or the circumstances-recurrence ratio.

-- Pick a Topic
+1. Pick A Topic

 The wisest way to approach this is to select a topic that won't be so hard to access – not just because it might be easy.
 Since it will be accessible, the risk of frustration will be lower than it is when handling a difficult topic.
 Experience will eventually lead us into working with trickier subjects.